PavanRangani/docs/docs/prd/tax-views/tax-requirement.md

         - Shows count of components whose status is Received
       - S
         - Shows count of components whose status is Sent
+    - Tax Component Lead
+      - Shows Full name of the tax component lead user of that tax return.
     - Records are shown group by family.
-Family names are sorted in alphabetical order
+Family names are sorted in alphabetical order.
   - Under each family records are sorted in alphabetical order of Legal entity name.

 - On click of any row opens view page of that Tax return